Marie Krøyer: Marriage with Krøyer

 Shortly after arriving in Paris in December 1888, Marie ran into Krøyer at the Café de la Régence, a favorite with the many Danish artists living in the city at the end of the 1880s.
 She waved at Krøyer, who was walking past, recognizing him from his occasional visits to the ladies' classes in Copenhagen and from the sittings when she modeled for the painting A Duet (1887).
 Krøyer, who did not particularly remember her from Copenhagen, immediately fell madly in love with her.
-Following their engagement on 7 May, they were married on 23 July 1889 at the Triepke's home in Augsburg, Germany.
+Following their engagement on 7 May, they were married on 23 July 1889 at the Triepkes' home in Augsburg, Germany.
 (The Triepkes had been forced to move back to Germany in 1888 on account of the father's loss of employment.)
 They spent their honeymoon in Stenbjerg, a fishing village in the northwest of Jutland on the former island of Thy, avoiding the attention of the artists in Skagen.
 It was there that Krøyer painted the first in a long series of portraits of his wife.

 They then traveled extensively in Italy where they visited Amalfi and Ravello.
 While she was there, Marie contracted typhoid, which discouraged her from doing much painting, though one surviving work of Marie's from this trip is a study of a little Italian girl.
 The couple returned to Denmark in December 1890.
 After periods spent in Copenhagen and Hornbæk they went to Skagen in May 1891.
 For the next few years, they spent their summers in Skagen and their winters in Copenhagen.
 While in Skagen, they first stayed in Brøndums Hotel, but from 1894 they rented a house in Skagens Vesterby, and in 1895 they moved into a house of their own in Byfogedskoven.
 The summers Krøyer spent with his wife in the 1890s were clearly a source of inspiration for him, especially as Marie had a strong sense of beauty herself, often quoting Keats' "Beauty is truth, truth beauty".